What Is SIP Trunking?

 - Flexibility benefits

 SIP trunking is scalable to businesses since more trunks can be easily added and removed if needed, with no operational impact on the business and a low cost.
 SIP trunks also combine data and voice connection to a single line, which eliminates the need for additional units for both types of connection.

 - Featured benefits

 SIP trunks connect PBX systems to VoIP benefits and users can easily take advantage of all sophisticated VoIP features, such as conference calling, direct inward dialling, auto attendants, conference bridges and others.

 - Communication benefits

 The use of SIP trunking has the big potential to improve communication within the company and lead to a more professional customer service.
 The mobility of the technology guarantees that no customer inquiry will be left neglected and the feature-rich interface gives the opportunity for advanced communication options with customers, such as remote presentations and video calling.

-The market for SIP providers is full of offers and different service plans, but the decision on which one to choose should consider several important factors.
+The market for SIP trunk providers is full of offers and different service plans, but the decision on which one to choose should consider several important factors.

 SIP trunks run on a private and public domain and are subject to cyber attacks, which can lead to loss or misuse of sensitive business information.
 Business owners should look for SIP providers who emphasize on protecting their customer’s information.